 The deposit and withdrawal fees will largely depend on the accepted transfer methods and currencies at each exchange.

-For example, you can expect lower fees with a local bank transfer than an international wire transfer, as well as platforms that accept USD so as to avoid currency exchange fees.
+For example, you can expect lower fees with a local bank transfer than with an international wire transfer.
+You can also get lower fees with platforms that accept USD because you’ll be avoiding currency exchange fees.

 Accepted currencies and available contracts

 These are the actual products being sold on different platforms.
 Depending on the type of platform, they might be described in different ways.

 - Currency pairs.
 This is what they’re called on forex platforms and some cryptocurrency exchanges.
 For example, you might see a product called a BTC/USD currency pair.
 This would let you bet on the price change between bitcoin (BTC) and US dollars (USD) in a set timeframe, such as the next two months.

 - Futures contracts.
 These will often be given their own codes on options exchanges and cryptocurrency trading platforms.
 For example, you might see a product called “XBTG8”.
 This might be a contract that predicts an increase in the price of bitcoin (in US dollars) in two months’ time.

 As you can see, they’re the same thing but might simply be called by different names.